Yesterday I posted about how there are a lot more orc wizards in DF Felltower than in one of the games that influenced it heavily - AD&D.

 A game where going into dungeons for loot is the centerpiece activity of the game?

 It only matters how many wizards are in this area.
 How many these orcs have.
 It doesn't matter if dwarven wizards are rare if I need three of them for this encounter area - then there are three here, no matter how many are elsewhere.
 The answer always back-fills the world, not the other way around.
 If someone makes up a wizard and says, "I'm from a big family full of wizards in a country full of wizards" then there are lots of wizards in that family and in that country.
-If someone says, "I learned this spell in Necromancy Club in primary school!" then there are primary schools with clubs that specializes in Necromancy.
+If someone says, "I learned this spell in Necromancy Club in primary school!" then there are primary schools with clubs that specialize in Necromancy.
 If I put dozens of wizards in a group of orcs or goblins or elves, then it's plausible other groups have dozens, too.
 If I put one, it could mean the others have one or the others have more - depends on what I need.

 It's, again, backstory filled in from play.
 And it's worldbuilding from actual play outward.
 I highly recommend it for a GURPS Dungeon Fantasy game - or indeed, any other system you're using for beer-and-pretzels gaming.